 Williams liked and trusted the Indians.
 In Salem, he openly questioned the validity of the colonial charter that claimed their land.
 That infuriated the authorities in Boston, and they summoned him to appear before the General Court -- several times.
 Finally they ordered him removed from his position in the church.

-At the same time, the Town of Salem was asking the General Court to annex some land on Marblehead Neck.
+At the same time, the Town of Salem wanted the General Court to annex some land on Marblehead Neck.
 The General Court refused until the church removed Williams.
 Williams' support crumbled.
 He withdrew from his post, meeting with a few devoted supporters in his home.

 On Oct.
 9, 1635, the General Court ordered Roger Williams banished for spreading 'diverse, new and dangerous opinions.'

-In Providence, Williams formed the first Baptist church in America, then left it.
+In Providence, Roger Williams formed the first Baptist church in America.
+Then he left it.
 He stopped preaching to the Indians when he realized they had a right to religious freedom as well.
 Williams declared,

 Forced worship stinks in God's nostrils.